RamiKrispin/awesome-ds-setting/README.md

 <img src="images/rectangleapp.png" width="80%" align="center"/></a>

+**Note:** This functionality is built-in with macOS Sequoia, and it may be redundant to install Rectangle
 #### Keyboard Shortcuts

 * Change language - if you are using more than one language, you can add a keyboard shortcut for switching between them.
 Go to `System Preferences...` -> `keyboard` and select the shortcut tab.
 Under the `Input Sources` tick the `Select the previous input source option`: